-The College of Liberal Arts & Sciences offers a BA and BGS in Political Science.
+The College of Liberal Arts & Sciences offers a BA and BGS, as well as a MA and a PhD in Political Science.
 The Political Science program's course offerings are grouped according to subfields which represent the discipline: American Politics, Comparative Politics, International Relations, Public Policy, and Political Theory.

 Public Policy: Includes advocating, lobbying, and influencing to change policies.

 Public Service: Includes jobs within local, state, and federal government.

 Law: Involves advocating in court, researching and studying laws and judicial decisions, and advising clients and/or organizations.

 Explore More Career Paths

 - MyMajors.com-Political Science - information on courses, careers, and salary information for political science majors

 Jobs to Consider